ScotGovAnalysis/shinyadmin/README.md

 Scripts 3 and 4 use these data sources to produce an analysis table, stored in ADM as `analysis`.

+## Config

+To run the process, you need to create a `config.yml` file.
+This file isn't tracked by git, however the expected format can be seen in `config-example.yml`.

+The following parameters are required:

+* `adm_server`: The value passed to the `server` argument of `RtoSQLServer::write_dataframe_to_db`.

+* `ms_form_link`: The URL of the Excel spreadsheet of form responses in OneDrive online.

+* `ms_form_path`: The file path to where the Excel spreadsheet of form responses is stored locally.
+If you are not the owner of the Microsoft Form and are unable to access this via File Explorer, you will have to download a copy of the shared file from OneDrive online.
+The file path should then be to where you have stored this downloaded copy.

 ## Process

 1. Create `config.yml` file.

-    This file isn't tracked by git, however the expected format can be seen in `config-example.yml`.

 2. Run the scripts in the `scripts/` folder one by one in their numbered order.